Blog

 Are there free German courses in Germany?

-VHS courses are heavily subsidized (EUR 200-400).
+VHS courses are heavily subsidized (EUR 200 to 400).
 Integration courses are free or nearly free for certain visa holders.
 University language courses are typically free for enrolled students.
 Deutsche Welle online courses are completely free.

 German Language